 - Real degrees include bachelor’s, master’s, and PhD levels, each with different time commitments and career benefits.

-- ToHave offers verifiable degrees through International Unit of Islamic Azad University—no classes or exams required.
+- ToHave offers verifiable degrees through the International Unit of Islamic Azad University—no classes or exams required.

 - Employers verify degrees using official transcripts and university registrars, so accreditation and legitimacy really matter.